 2.2 Experimental procedures and analytical techniques

-Internal and external leakage tests [58] were performed after assembling the stack to ensure a negligible effect on the unit performance.
-Each time the solution varies (i.e., different composition and/or conductivity), membranes in the stack were equilibrated with the feed solution for at least for overnight without applying any voltage to ensure stability to the process.
+Internal and external leakage tests [58] were performed after assembling the stack to ensure a negligible effect of leakage on the unit’s performance.
+Each time the solution was changed (i.e., different composition and/or conductivity), membranes in the stack were equilibrated with the feed solution at least overnight without applying any voltage to ensure stability to the process.

 Experiments were performed in open-loop mode for both solutions in parallel flow at a velocity of ⁓2 cm/s (flow rates of 18 L/h) while the ERS was maintained in closed-loop mode.
-Before starting the test, inlet solution conductivities were measured as well as the Open Circuit Voltage (OCV) was measured.
-Then, increasing step of voltage were applied to the stack for at least 8-10 times the residence time of the solution in the stack to ensure the achievement of the steady-state conditions.
+Before starting the test, inlet solution conductivities as well as Open Circuit Voltage (OCV) were measured.
+Then, increasing steps of voltage were applied to the stack for at least 8-10 times the residence time of the solution in the stack to ensure steady-state conditions.
 For each step of voltage, the corresponding current was recorded as well as the exiting solution conductivities, temperatures and flowrates.
-The voltage measurement was performed both at the electrodes and at the platinum wires.
-The first measure represents the overall voltage applied to the stack (including both the voltage drop at the electrode compartments and the fraction of voltage effectively applied to the 5 cell pairs).
-The voltage measured at the platinum wires represents strictly the 5-cell pairs voltage and is extremely important because it excludes the voltage of the electrodic compartments, which would have a significant effect on the laboratory stack with only 5 cell pairs, whereas it would be almost negligible on a pilot/industrial scale.
-From these information, current density-voltage and conductivity-current density curves were built to estimate the effect of different ions on the desalination performance and on the stack resistance (i.e., the slope of the current density-voltage curve).
-Furthermore, for tests with single salt solutions, the salt concentrations were calculated from the conductivities though the use of empirical correlation.
+Voltage measurement was performed both at the electrodes and at the platinum wires.
+The first measurement represents the overall voltage applied to the stack (including both the voltage drop at the electrode compartments and the fraction of voltage effectively applied to the 5 cell pairs).
+The voltage measured at the platinum wires strictly represents the 5-cell pairs voltage and is extremely important because it excludes the voltage of the electrodic compartments, which has a significant effect on the laboratory stack with only 5 cell pairs, whereas it would be almost negligible on a pilot/industrial scale.
+From these data points, current density-voltage and conductivity-current density curves were built to estimate the effect of different ions on desalination performance and stack resistance (i.e., the slope of the current density-voltage curve).
+Furthermore, for tests with single salt solutions, the salt concentrations were calculated from the conductivities through the use of empirical correlations.
 For tests with multi-ionic solutions a more complete composition analysis was conducted for both anions and cations to study the specific ion transport at different applied voltages and brine compositions.

-Several tests were repeated during the experimental campaign study the results repeatability.
+Several tests were repeated during the experimental campaign to study results reproducibility.
 All tests were carried out at room laboratory temperature (T=17-20°C).
-Mass and charge balances were verified to be within an error of less than 15%, that was estimated to be experimental error due to the ion analysis instruments used in this work.
+Mass and charge balances were verified to be within an error of less than 15%, that was estimated to be the experimental error due to the ion analysis instruments used in this work.

 2.3 Experimental campaign